Updated August 2017

 Fifth and sixth grade students receive three levels of achievement grades:

-Parents are notified as soon as possible, usually in the form of a written interim report, if the teacher notes that a student is experiencing a significant decline in academic performance or the teacher expects that a student will receive a Needs Improvement or Unsatisfactory grade.
-When a fifth or sixth grade student receives two Needs Improvement grades or one Unsatisfactory grade during a given trimester, it is viewed as an indication that the overall quality of the student's work is insufficient, and the student is usually placed on academic probation.
+Parents are notified as soon as possible, usually in the form of a written interim/progress report, if the teacher notes that a student is experiencing a significant decline in academic performance or the teacher expects that a student will receive a Needs Improvement or Unsatisfactory grade.
+When a fifth or sixth grade student receives two or more Unsatisfactory grades during a given trimester, it is viewed as an indication that the overall quality of the student's work is insufficient, and the student may be placed on academic probation depending on the situation.

 Seventh and eighth grade students receive the traditional letter achievement grades as follows:

-Parents are notified as soon as possible, usually in the form of a written interim report, if the teacher notes that a student is experiencing a significant decline in academic performance or the teacher expects that a student will receive a grade below C-.
+Parents are notified as soon as possible, usually in the form of a written progress report, if the teacher notes that a student is experiencing a significant decline in academic performance or the teacher expects that a student will receive an overall grade below 80%.
 When a seventh or eighth grade student receives two grades of D+, D, or D-, or one grade of F during a given trimester, it is viewed as an indication that the overall quality of the student's work is insufficient, and the student is usually placed on academic probation.

 Letters of Recommendation